dEAduction/dEAduction/CONTRIBUTING_V2.md

 ## What do?

-You should always browse issues (&#x1F534;**TODO** lien) first to know what you can do.
-If you think you can work on an issue, reply to it first so we can discuss more precisely how we work together.
-Note that issues include many things, such as new features proposals, bug reports, code refactoring and discussions.
-If you wish to develop a new feature, open an issue first (see issues guidelines (&#x1F534;**TODO** lien vers la §) so we can discuss it.
+Consider working on an existing issue [issue](https://github.com/dEAduction/dEAduction/issues); if you want to develop a new feature, open an issue first so we can discuss it.
+If you chose to work on an issue, reply to it first so we can discuss more precisely how we work together.
+Otherwise, here are new-issue contribution ideas, in order of

-That being said, not all good contribution ideas are in the issues (we are often too lazy to open an issue when we see code that should be refactored).
-Do feel free to open one.
-Here are contribution ideas, in order of preference:
+preference:
 - **Refactor code**: yeah, please help us. d∃∀duction needs a strong code-base and as of now it is rather weak.
-- **Report stuff**: bugs, refactoring suggestions, user interface suggestions, new features proposals, etc (see issues guidelines (&#x1F534;**TODO** lien vers la §).
+- **Report stuff**: bugs, refactoring suggestions, user interface suggestions, new features proposals, etc.
 - **Translate user interface**.
 - **Write documentation**: many modules, classes or functions are undocumented, but they should be.
 You can also contribute to d∃∀duction's user manual.